juanmait/seedjs/README.md

 versions, to get a predictable development environment and a nice DX in visual studio code.

+Aside from that, the workspaces are totally independent from each other, meaning that outside this monorepo every one should work just fine as any other normal package.

 ## Features

 All the setups above includes: